ConstructionPlacements

 13. Emergency Fund

-Always try to save 3 to 6 months of your expenses in a bank account that can be used in any emergency.
-To maintain an emergency fund, you need to develop a habit of saving.
+Always save 3 to 6 months of your expenses in a bank account that can be used in emergencies.
+To maintain an emergency fund, you must develop a saving habit.
 Save before making any purchase of goods.
-As soon as you get your salary transferred, shift your saving amount into another bank account so that you shouldn’t be using that amount for any purchase.
+As soon as you get your salary transferred, shift your savings amount into another bank account so that you don’t use that amount for any purchase.

 Wrapping Up